MaddyRogier/ShuffleCards/README.md

-# ShuffleCards
+# Shuffle Deck of Cards
 Corona SDK and lua
-Shuffle deck of cards and draw five cards with no repeats.